XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/server-modes/run-rippled-as-a-validator.md

       For more information about the `validator-keys` tool and the key pairs it generates, see the [Validator Keys Tool Guide](https://github.com/ripple/validator-keys-tool/blob/master/doc/validator-keys-tool-guide.md).

-3. Generate a validator token using the `create_token` command.
+2. Generate a validator token using the `create_token` command.
+[Make sure you are at `/opt/ripple/bin/`]

     ```
-    $ validator-keys create_token --keyfile /PATH/TO/YOUR/validator-keys.json
+    $ ./validator-keys create_token --keyfile /PATH/TO/YOUR/validator-keys.json
     ```

     Sample output: